modf¶

 The buffer

-for truncated integer values.- z
+ycontaining the output vector of sizenfor truncated integer values.- z

 The buffer

-containing the output vector of sizen
+zcontaining the output vector of sizenfor remaining fraction parts.

 USM API: